This is a true story of a man who brought a decisive victory in a fleet battle using an amazing psychic power in the Russo-Japanese War.

 It was only decisive sea battle fought by modern steel battleship fleets in naval history.

-At the time, Russia was the world's third largest naval power.
+At that time, Russia was the world’s third largest naval power.

 However, in the Battle of Tsushima, the Japanese fleet under Admiral Tōgō Heihachirō destroyed all the battleships and most of the cruisers and destroyers of the Russian fleet.